pm-harshad-mane/Mopub-LineItemCreation/readme.md

 So here is a simple python script that will read the given **line-item-creation-call.txt** file and executes it multiple times till it has created line items of given Max Rate (mentioned in python code).
 You will need to update following variables as needed and then execute python script
 ```
+linItemNamePrefix = "Line Item Name " # here you need to put line item name prefix, line items will be generated as "Line Item Name ( 0.05 )" for bid value 0.05
 firstLineItemBidRate = 0.05 # here you have to mention the bid rate of the last line-item created on UI
 bidBucketOf = 0.05 # here you need to mention the bucket value in increment of which you want next line item to be created
-maxBidRate = 0.10 # here you need to mention the max value of bid rate of which you want to create a line item; if you mention 5.00 then line item of bid rate 5.00 will be created
+maxBidRate = 0.20 # here you need to mention the max value of bid rate of which you want to create a line item; if you mention 5.00 then line item of bid rate 5.00 will be created
-fileName = "a.txt" # name or path of the text file in which you have copied the Curl call of the line item which we need to refer; make sure it is created recently to have a valid csrf token
+fileName = "line-item-creation-call.txt" # name or path of the text file in which you have copied the Curl call of the line item which we need to refer; make sure it is created recently to have a valid csrf token

 ````